pinterlajos/flutter_reactive_ble_background_isolate/README.md

-# Flutter reactive BLE library
+# Flutter reactive BLE library (background isolate version)

 [![flutter_reactive_ble version](https://img.shields.io/pub/v/flutter_reactive_ble?label=flutter_reactive_ble)](https://pub.dev/packages/flutter_reactive_ble)

 Flutter library that handles BLE operations for multiple devices.

+## Modifications with respect to upstream repository

+Replaced the event channels with a polling mechanism to side-step inability to use event channels from a background isolate.
+This modification is Android-only.

 ## Contributing
 Feel free to open an new issue or a pull request to make this project better